-Get cover worth more than Tutankhamun's treasure
+Get cover worth more than Tutankhamun's treasure with a travel insurance deal

 If you're planning a trip to Egypt, make sure you get the right travel insurance before you go.
 Compare quotes to get the best deal for you.